Legal issues

 With Boleslaw Prus' novella "Antek", we are back to the Polish countryside in the 19th century.
 The titular Antek is a gifted child – just like Janko, and just like Janko, he wishes to rise above the realities of rural life.
 He tends to his sickly sister Rozalka and then proceeds to tend to the cows and pigs, all the while dreaming of the world outside of the village.
 Alas, if Antek only knew what fate awaited his family, he would have appreciated his family more, hugged his baby sister, and maybe even hugged the pigs, while he was at that.

-But sadly, Antek remains blissfully aware that he is a hero of a Polish novella.
+But sadly, Antek remains blissfully unaware that he is a hero of a Polish novella.

 And so, the family’s already poor living conditions worsen, when Antek’s father dies crushed by a tree.